lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 But note: you will see that you actually also get the first line of the file in here - this is no codon-amino acid pair.

-Q: How do you skip the first line when passing through the input file lines?
+Question: How do you skip the first line when passing through the input file lines?

 Repeat the above code without the first line, and see what you get.

-Q: how would you iterate over the dictionary and show all codon-amino acid pairs?
+Question: how would you iterate over the dictionary and show all codon-amino acid pairs?

 ## Reading in a fasta file